Netnod/robust-tjanst/README.md

     skaffold run

-If you have made changes to one or more tests, then run the following:
+If you have changed tests, then deploy them like this:

     cd packages/tests
     skaffold build